Nuos/__learnopengl/AdvancedOpenGL/AdvancedData/README.md

 		What if we wanted to read and write data into two different buffers that are both vertex array buffers

-		We can't bind two buffers at the same time to the same buffer target For this reason, and this reason alone
+		We can't bind two buffers at the same  ime to the same buffer target For this reason, and this reason alone
 		OpenGL gives us two more buffer targets called gl_copy_read_buffer-